nojaf/blog/content/blog/world-domination-part-one/index.md

 #### Beware the vanity alignment PD

-The Fantomas default setting are not respecting the F# style guides when you have a function application that take a list (or two lists) as its last argument.
+The Fantomas default settings do not respect the F# style guides when you have a function application that take a list (or two lists) as its last argument.
 In the common tongue, this often reflects to an Elmish DSL.

 ```fsharp